 American Flag on Long Beach in New York

 Less than an hour from Manhattan, discover Long Beach’s white sands, ocean swimming, iconic 2.2-mile boardwalk, and fun festivals.
 Long Island’s first barrier island east of NYC, it’s easy to reach by train and a favorite spot for families.
 No need to lug your gear on the train—rentals of beach chairs and umbrellas are available.
-Grab lunch at the Boardwalk Cafe market hall and enjoy the East Games Area's shuffleboard, bocce ball, table tennis, and more.
+You can also learn to ride the waves with Skudin Surf, grab lunch on the boardwalk at the surf-themed Riptides 11561 and Beach Burger, or cool off with some soft serve and milkshakes at Marvel.

 Climb Historic Montauk Lighthouse